Connect with others who understand.

 Medically reviewed by Evelyn O. Berman, M.D.

-Living with multiple sclerosis (MS) is a different experience for everyone with the condition — no two people experience identical symptoms or disease trajectories, even if they’re relatives.
-But many people with this autoimmune disease find that they share at least some similarities with others who are living with MS, such as having tough days and needing to take time to rest occasionally.
+Living with multiple sclerosis (MS) is different for everyone.
+No two people experience identical symptoms or disease trajectories, even if they’re relatives.
+However, many people with this autoimmune disease share some common challenges.
+Shared experiences among people with MS may include having tough days when rest is needed, as well as periods of symptom flare-ups.

 1. Christina Applegate

-Television and film star Christina Applegate was a hit in the Netflix series “Dead to Me,” and she’s known for her roles in “The Sweetest Thing,” “Anchorman,” and “Married … With Children,” among other popular shows.
-Applegate was diagnosed with MS in 2021 during the filming of the final season of “Dead to Me” after her sense balance was off and she had trouble with stairs.
+Television and film star Christina Applegate is known for her role in the Netflix series “Dead to Me,” the films “The Sweetest Thing” and “Anchorman,” and the sitcom “Married … With Children,” among other popular shows.
+Applegate was diagnosed with MS in 2021 while filming the final season of “Dead to Me.”
+She noticed her sense of balance was off and she found it difficult to climb stairs.

-Applegate said the producers of “Dead to Me” were ready to stop filming.
+Applegate shared that the producers of “Dead to Me” offered to stop filming after her diagnosis.
 “The powers that be were like, ‘Let’s just stop.
 We don’t need to finish it.
 Let’s put a few episodes together.’
-I said, ‘No. We’re going to do it, but we’re going to do it on my terms,’” Appplegate said in an interview with The New York Times.
+I said, ‘No. We’re going to do it, but we’re going to do it on my terms,’” Applegate told The New York Times.

-It was a tough road for Applegate, especially because the final season deals with illness, she explained to Vanity Fair.
+It was a tough road for Applegate, especially because the final season deals with illness, something Applegate could relate to at the time.
 “None of us knew I was going to be sick and gain 40 pounds from medication and have immobility.
-It was really difficult to not have my own personal feelings shadow what Jen [her character in the show] was feeling,” she said.
+It was really difficult to not have my own personal feelings shadow what Jen [her character in the show] was feeling,” she told Vanity Fair.

 Read more about how MS can impact emotions and daily life.